Berrington Hall in Herefordshire is another great day out, with lots to do for families, an excellent place for picnics, and for the kids to roam.

 Well, as well as being a historic house and plenty of ground for the kids to run around in, what's for families?

 - Lots of room for picnics and games - we played Giant connect-4.

 - A woodland play park, and when we visited, an area for making dens.

 - Large cafe.

 - Lots, and lots, of open space.

-The Easter trail was another good event, and another three Easter Eggs gained.
+The Easter trial was another excellent event, and another three Easter Eggs were gained.

 Slightly different to Croome Park, but just as good.
-Even our youngest (3 years old) was able to follow the clues and find all the creatures leading to the Easter Bunny.
+Even our youngest (3 years old) could follow the clues and find all the creatures leading to the Easter Bunny.

 As well as the Easter Trail, free face painting was available.
 The artist was very good.